Create a Photo Collage

 • Position: X: 12 px, Y: 336 px, Size: 282 px width, 252 px height.

 • Position: X: 300 px, Y: 336 px, Size: 204 px width, 252 px height.

 • Position: X: 510 px, Y: 12 px, Size: 276 px width, 576 px height.

 The layout should look like the screenshot below.

-Switch to the Move Tool and select the top left placeholder shape.
-Focus on the right side of your Titlebar and tap the leftmost icons.
-Focus on the Appearance pane, tap the Image command and then tap the Change Image button.
+A new window will appear allowing you to select the image to use as the fill for the shape.
 Select the image you'd like to use for this placeholder.
 By default, the image will be scaled to fit inside the rectangle shape.

 Step 9 - Add the Other Images